woocommerce/woocommerce/packages/js/create-woo-extension/README.md

 wp-env start # Start Wordpress environment
 ```

-When this has completed, go to your WordPress plugins page and activate the plugin.
+Go to your WordPress plugins page and activate the plugin.

 ## Development